 Introduction

-This is the website of Roland Boer, who is a Marxist philosopher based in China and with a major research interest in the construction of socialism.
+This is the website of Roland Boer, who is a Marxist philosopher now living in the countryside in China.

-I have recently completed a ten-year project on Chinese Marxism, socialism with Chinese characteristics, and the history and theory of socialist governance.
-My current project concerns the history of Marxist philosophy in China since 1978, when the reform and opening-up began.
-This is very rich material, and Marxist philosophy has undergone some profound developments so that today it is the main form of philosophy in China.
 The need to study properly the extensive Chinese research on all this material is the major reason why I have learned the Chinese language – an arduous but fulfilling task.
-I have also been engaged directly with China for more than fifteen years.
+I have also been engaged directly with China for twenty years.
 As a result of this direct experience and extensive research, it has become clear that not only is China’s socialist system the most advanced in human history, but that its economic, social, political and cultural dimensions are more mature and robust than what you will find anywhere else.
 And while my many colleagues and friends in China are fully aware that much work still needs to be done in developing their socialist system, more and more developing countries are looking to the Chinese model of development so as to see what can be learned for constructing their models in light of their own concrete conditions.

-A personal note: While I call China home, I visit Australia from time to time to see family and friends.
+A personal note: While I call China home, I also visit Australia on a regular basis to see family and friends.

 Leave a comment